DHRI-Curriculum/django-app/_docs/settings.md

 ### AUTO_RESET

-~~A boolean that, if set to `True`, will ensure all the DHRI curriculum database elements reset automatically before script runs (not recommended in production).~~ **This setting is not in use as of alpha-3.** #TODO: Ensure
+~~A boolean that, if set to `True`, will ensure all the DHRI curriculum database elements reset automatically before script runs (not recommended in production).~~ **This setting is not in use as of alpha-3.**

 ```py
 AUTO_RESET = True